-In addition to requiring companionship, pets also need veterinary care.
+In addition to requiring companionship, cats (like any pet) also need veterinary care.

-Families with a new pet should select a veterinarian and bring the animal in for an exam as soon as possible, recommends Dawn Counterman, a certified dog trainer and operations manager at Liverpool Village Animal Hospital, which is owned by Douglas Wojcik.
+Families with a new pet should select a veterinarian and bring the animal in for an exam as soon as possible, recommends Dawn Counterman, who was a certified dog trainer and operations manager at Liverpool Village Animal Hospital when this story was written.